trustoverip/spec-up-t-website/docs/getting-started/local-installation/push-to-github.md

    git --version
    ```

-   If not installed, download and install Git from [git-scm.com](https://git-scm.com).
+   If not installed, follow [Install Node.js, npm, Git, and PowerShell](install-prerequisites.md).

 2. **GitHub Account:** Create a GitHub account if you don’t already have one.